mattgodbolt/zindex/README.md

 # zindex - create an index on a compressed text file

-Under development; example usage below subject to change and doesn't yet work!
+Under development; example usage below subject to change.

+### The itch I had

+Basic gist is I have a ton of multigigabye text log files gzipped and archived on an NFS mount and I'd like to be able to access lines of that file by an index.
+There's a unique key on each line, and a simple regex can pull that out.
+However, to pull out a particular record requires zgrep, which then takes ages to seek through the gigabytes of previous log to get to each record.

+Enter `zindex` which builds an index and, crucially, also stores checkpoints along the way of the compressed file which allows fast random access.
+Pulling out single lines by either line number of by an index entry is then almost instant, even for huge files.
+The indices themselves are small too, typically ~10% of the compressed file size.

-### Creating an index
+## Creating an index

 zindex needs to be told what part of each line constitutes the index.
-This can be done by a regular expression, JSON, or field number.
+This can be done by a regular expression currently (JSON and field number coming soon).

 By default zindex creates an index of `file.gz.zindex` when asked to index `file.gz`.